Answers Without Questions

 He’d moved out for university and so she knew even less about his social experience there than she had his high school one, but when she moved in with him at the end of his fourth year it seemed as though even in college he hadn’t made many close connections.
 He didn’t mention friends to her, and no classmates dropped by on a whim or called up to invite him out for a Friday night.
 If he interacted with people on campus, he certainly never brought his social life home with him.

-At one point when Athena, Anarchy, and Kohao had all been living under his roof, some conversation had coaxed a comment out of him, though, that he actually had taken “a few” girls out for coffee while in college, as well as one man, and that had just about bowled her over—because she’d been openly queer for years, and Kohao could barely introduce himself without mentioning his sexuality, and they’d both been bullied over it and bitched about that—and still Seth had never even hinted at the possibility he was anything other than straight.
+At one point when Athena, Anarchy, and Kato had all been living under his roof, some conversation had coaxed a comment out of him, though, that he actually had taken “a few” girls out for coffee while in college, as well as one man, and that had just about bowled her over—because she’d been openly queer for years, and Kato could barely introduce himself without mentioning his sexuality, and they’d both been bullied over it and bitched about that—and still Seth had never even hinted at the possibility he was anything other than straight.

 “...I didn’t want it to seem as though I were making any of the conversations where the topic came up about myself,” Sethfire bemusedly explained when asked about his silence; “There were more pertinent issues at hand during each of them.
 Besides...it hardly seems relevant.”